lckdG/dotfiles/config/nvim/README.md

 - Roslyn - Used to program in Unity C#
 - clangd

-## Notes
+> [!NOTE]

-### Language servers
+> **Language Servers**:

-I used to use mason.nvim to install the language servers, however I decided to switch to the brute-force myself to install and add the executables to the shell paths.
+> I used to use mason.nvim to install the language servers, however I decided to switch to the brute-force myself to install and add the executables to the shell paths.
 Either approaches work, but I feel it's fun to dig into each source to know how they are built, what are the steps, etc.

-Specific to Roslyn, go to [this link](https://dev.azure.com/azure-public/vside/_artifacts/feed/vs-impl) and filter for **Microsoft.CodeAnalysis.LanguageServer**, then choose the desired Roslyn language server that matches your OS, download it, *extract as zip*, then add the language server to PATH and start using.
+> **Roslyn**: go to [this link](https://dev.azure.com/azure-public/vside/_artifacts/feed/vs-impl) and filter for **Microsoft.CodeAnalysis.LanguageServer**, then choose the desired Roslyn language server that matches your OS, download it, *extract as zip*, then add the language server to PATH and start using.

-## Windows-specific Notes
+## Running on Windows

 ### Scoop